nopnop2002/esp-idf-zlib/basic/README.md

 # Compress
 Write 15 bytes of data to a file 10 times using gzwrite.
-The total size of the data is 150 bytes, but the file size on the FAT file system is 32 bytes.
+The total size of the data is 150 bytes, but the file size on the file system is 32 bytes.

 # DeCompress
-Read the compressed file using gzread.
+Read compressed files from the file system using gzread.
 The total read size is 150 bytes.

 # Screen Shot